How to: Require MFA for access from untrusted networks with Conditional Access

 Exclude all trusted locations

-With the approach outlined in this article, you can now configure a conditional access policy for untrusted locations.
+With the approach outlined in this article, you can now configure a Conditional Access policy for untrusted locations.
 To make sure that your policy works as expected, the recommended best practice is to test it before rolling it out into production.
 Ideally, use a test tenant to verify whether your new policy works as intended.
-For more information, see How to deploy a new policy.